- Welcome screen

 The Home screen contains the following items:

 - Four types of mission to plan and fly: Grid, Double Grid, Circular, Free Flight.
-For more information: 209960726.
+For more information: (Android, iOS) Which type of mission to choose.

 - Project List: Opens the list of projects and missions (planned/completed flights) with transfer options for post-flight processing.
-For more information: 208820126.
+For more information: (Android) How to use the Project List.

 - Tutorial/Help: Gives direct access to animations and the online documentation.